-UNITED NATIONS SECURITY COUNCIL (UNSC): sc atlanta@srmun.org
+UNITED NATIONS SECURITY COUNCIL (UNSC): sc_atlanta@srmun.org

-I. Open Agenda

-Annotates a single-delegate committee
+- I. Open Agenda - Annotates a single-delegate committee

-All committees, with the exception of HRC and UNSC, simulated at SRMUN Atlanta 2022 are resolution writing committees that require a simple majority to pass.
-HRC is a report-writing committee that requires a majority vote.
+All committees, with the exception of UNSC, simulated at SRMUN Atlanta 2023 are resolution writing committees that require a simple majority to pass.
 UNSC is subject to the P5-Veto.